EstephaniaCalvoC/celeste-mvp-back/galileo-web-crawl/README.md

 ## How to Use
 To use the web crawler, you will need to follow these steps:

-1. Clone the repository to your local machine.
-2. Install the required Python packages

-	`pip install -r requirements.txt`

-3. Open a command prompt and navigate to the cloned repository directory.
+1. Open a command prompt and navigate to the cloned repository, and go inside web_crawl directory.
-4. Run the crawl.py script with the following parameters:
+1. Run the crawl.py script with the following parameters:

 	`./crawl.py full_url all_levels level`